Auto resize the columns on qview's Advanced Tracking Tool

 Let me know if a solution like this is probable as I work out how to make it so that the users doesn't have to click a column before resizing.

-#8 Updated by Lynn Weller 30 days ago
+#8 Updated by Lynn Weller over 1 year ago

 The v2 is better, but nothing is saved after the fact, so every time I open tracking I have to reset the size the size of the column that I tweaked before.
 In my case, the last column (which is Notes in my case) will always have to be reset if I care to use it.